TrentSJohnson/machine-learning-portfolio/README.md

 # Machine Learning Portfolio by Trent Johnson

-## Kaggle Competitions
-- IMDB Movie Revenue Prediction

-## Deep Learning Projects
+## AI Projects
-- Using AI to revive a dead podcast (Transformer Edition)
+-
+- Robot Surface Predicion
-- Using AI to revive a dead podcast (RNN Edition)
+- Using AI to revive a dead podcast
 - Artificial Neural Network from scratch

-## Data Project
+## Data Science Projects
+- IMDB Movie Revenue Regression
 - [Is the weather in your state actually crazy?
 (Probably not)](https://github.com/TrentSJohnson/Weather-Analysis.git)
 - Senetor Analysis